alpha912/enerconnect/CONTRIBUTING.md

 * Start a discussion
 * Contact us via email at contact@enerconnect.eu

-Thank you for contributing to ENERCONNECT.EU!
+Thank you for contributing to ENERConnect.EU!